Particular/docs.particular.net/transports/upgrades/asb-9.1toasbs-1.md

 The following settings can be configured via the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/servicebus/queue?view=azure-cli-latest#az-servicebus-queue-update) or a 3rd part tool.
 These options were configured using the Endpoint Configuration API in the legacy Azure Service Bus transport.

 * Forward dead-lettered messages to
-* Default message time to live (Alternatively,  message time to live can be configured by using one of the methods of [discarding old messages](/nservicebus/messaging/discard-old-messages.md))
+* Default message time to live.
+Alternatively,  message time to live can be configured by using one of the methods of [discarding old messages](/nservicebus/messaging/discard-old-messages.md).
-* Enable dead lettering on message expiration
+* Enable dead-lettering on message expiration
 * Auto-delete on idle
 * Enable batched operations
 * Requires duplicate detection